rbagg/foundonchat/blog/ai-testing-ai.md

 **Result:** 15-30% reduction in mismatched inquiries. <a href="/honest-positioning-guide/">See our guide →</a>

-We used our own methodology on ourselves—network effects plus AI-optimised content.
+We used our own methodology on ourselves—Network Effects (partner networks that get bundled recommendations) plus AI-optimised content.
 Then tested: Does AI recommend foundonchat.com?
 Yes.
-For queries about AI optimisation for tourism businesses.
+For queries about Getting recommended by AI chatbots businesses.
 This blog post exists because the methodology works on us.

 ## What Happens Next